-The Company regularly reviews its investments portfolio for factors that may indicate that a decline in the fair value of an investment is other-thantemporary.
-A fixed maturity has credit losses if the fair value of the security is less than its amortized cost basis and the Company either intends to sell the fixed maturity or it is more likely than not the Company will be required to sell the fixed maturity before recovery of its amortized cost basis.
+The Company regularly reviews its fixed income portfolio to identify and evaluate whether a security may require a credit loss allowance.
+For each fixed income security in an unrealized loss position, the Company assesses whether management with the appropriate authority has made the decision to sell or whether it is more likely than not the Company will be required to sell the security before recovery of the amortized cost basis for reasons such as liquidity, contractual or regulatory purposes.
+If a security meets either of these criteria, any existing credit loss allowance would be written-off against the amortized cost basis of the asset along with any remaining unrealized losses, with incremental losses recorded in earnings.
 For all other securities in an unrealized loss position in which the Company does not expect to recover the entire amortized cost basis, the security is deemed to have a credit loss.

 Significant judgment is required in the determination of whether a credit loss has occurred for a security.
 The Company has developed a consistent methodology and has identified significant inputs for determining whether a credit loss has occurred.
 Some of the factors considered in evaluating whether a decline in fair value is a credit loss are the financial condition and prospects of the issuer, payment status, the probability of collecting scheduled principal and interest payments when due, credit ratings of the securities, and the duration and severity of the decline.